ChrisBuilds/terminaltexteffects/docs/showroom.md

 ## Scattered

-Text is scattered across the output area and moves into position.
+Text is scattered across the canvas and moves into position.

 ![Demo](./img/effects_demos/scattered_demo.gif)